How To: Lay Artificial Grass

 A lush green lawn that’s virtually maintenance free can be yours if you put down this tough yet lifelike turf.

 Remove whatever current turf you have.
 Use a spade or a sod-cutting machine (available to rent for about $100/day at a home improvement store) to pull it up.
-If a neighbor or friend can’t use it, dispose of it according to the organic waste removal rules in your community.
+If a neighbor or friend can’t use it, dispose of the turf according to the organic waste removal rules in your community.

 You will need a level base on which to lay your artificial grass.
 Spread about 1-½ inches of builder’s sand in the area to create a level surface, using a landscaping rake to distribute it evenly.
 Then, compact the sand with a tamper or 2X2 piece of plywood and a rubber hammer until it’s firm and level.